Artemis-Kounalaki/Thesis/Human_paralogs.md

     output.write(str(overlapped_pairs))
 ```

-Now I have all transcript ids with their location and the blast results.<br />
+Now I have all protein ids with their location and the blast results.<br />
-It's time to clean the blast results from overlapped transcript pairs in **Python3**.<br />
+It's time to clean the blast results from overlapped protein pairs in **Python3**.<br />

 ```
 #Open overlapped ids in pairs.